CrowdWare/shift/readme.md

 We are not going to copy Whats App, Telegram or Facebook, because these apps where made with capitalism in mind (to earn a bunch of money), but we will implement similar functionality.
 Lets think about Facebook without advertising, censorship and collecting data of the users.

 ## FOUR
-There will be the possibility to implement plugins, so that we all are able to create new content for a new **time shift**.
+There will be the possibility to implement plugins (Android Dynamic Feature), so that we all are able to create new content for a new **time shift**.

 ## FIVE
 After reaching the amount of 10.000.000 users the creation of liquid will be dropped down to 10 ml a day, so that all users are getting an equal amount per day without the amount of LMC for advertising.